jelmer/xandikos/notes/auth.rst

 Authentication
 ==============

-Ideally, xandikos would stay out of the business of authenticating users.
+Ideally, Xandikos would stay out of the business of authenticating users.
 The trouble with this is that there are many flavours that need to be supported and configured.

-However, it is still necessary for xandikos to handle authorization.
+However, it is still necessary for Xandikos to handle authorization.

 An external system authenticates the user, and then sets the REMOTE_USER environment variable.